indiejames/atom-iex/README.md

 apm install iex
 ```

+It is _highly recommended_ that you add keybindings for these action (see below).

 ### Features

-Aside from typing directly in the IEx session, the plugin provides menu actions
+Aside from typing directly in the IEx session, the plugin provides actions
 to improve workflow:

-* 'Open IEx session in New Tab' -> 'iex:open'
-* 'Open IEx session in Bottom Pane' -> 'iex:open-split-down'
-* 'Open IEx session in Top Pane' -> 'iex:open-split-down'
-* 'Open IEx session in Right Pane' -> 'iex:open-split-down'
-* 'Open IEx session in Left Pane' -> 'iex:open-split-down'
-* 'Run all tests' -> 'iex:run-all-tests'
+* Reset the project, restarting the application and compiling any files that
+have changed since the last restart
-* 'Run all tests in file' -> 'iex:run-tests'
+* Run all tests in the project
-    Run all tests in the currently open file
+* Run all tests in the currently open editor
-* 'Run test' -> 'iex:run-test'
-    Click in a test definition before selecting this to run that test.
+* Run the test in the open editor in which the cursor resides
-* 'Execute selected in IEx' -> 'iex:paste'
+* Execute selected text
-* 'Reset' -> 'iex:reset'
-    Stops the application, compiles any changed files with mix, then restarts the application.

-It is _highly recommended that you add keybindings for these action (see below).

 ### Key Bindings